 [Nørrebro] Often described as vibrant and youthful, this district of Copenhagen reminded me a lot of Shoreditch in London.
 Sophisticated coffee shops, a quirky dress sense, walls filled with Graffiti (heart of the artistic individual) and shops filled with vintage wear.

 The only street we had time to explore here was Jægersborggade.
 Here we nipped straight out of the sharp -5 C air into The Coffee Collective and snuggled up with a coffee and a danish sweet pastry.
+It was one of my favourite things to do in Copenhagen in winter!
 You can read more about the Norrebro district and what it has to offer here.

 This award winning restaurant serves only the best burgers (110 DKK average for a burger and chips).
 They have a few locations in Copenhagen and I can definitely vouch for a visit here.
 See the website and menus here.

 Copenhagen boasts a variety of markets, some of which are just open in the summer, understandably, as they are located outside.
-Don’t fear though – there are still some options during your winter visit to Copenhagen.
+Don’t fear though – there are still some options in Copenhagen in winter.
 View the full range of markets in Copenhagen here.